xinz/elixir_typeid/README.md

   end
 ```

-If the `type: "user"` in the above mentioned examples is not set, there will process the prefix of the TypeID as nil.
+If the `type: "user"` in the above mentioned examples is not set, there will process the prefix of the Typeid as `nil`.

 ### Use with Jason Encoding